Dynamics-Adaptive Continual Reinforcement Learning via Progressive Contextualization: Preliminaries and Notations

 \section{Preliminaries and Notations}

 The formulation of the CRL problem in the domain of dynamic environments and the related key concepts are introduced in this section.
-The notations used in this article are summarized in Table \ref{table:notations}.
+The notations used in this article are summarized in Appendix \ref{appdix:notations_illustration}.